gramineproject/graphene/Documentation/tutorials/tensorflow-serving-cluster/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We choose gRPC TLS and create the one-way TLS Keys and certificates by setting TensorFlow Serving domain name to keep the communication link between client and TensorFlow Serving.
+We choose gRPC TLS and create the one-way TLS Keys and certificates by setting TensorFlow Serving domain name to establish a communication link between client and TensorFlow Serving.
 This domain name will be also used in machine A (the client).